phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 470160
+#Number of Trump Tweets: 472401
-#Number of Cruz Tweets: 301551
-#Number of Clinton Tweets: 257326
+#Number of Clinton Tweets: 258116
-#Number of Sanders Tweets: 161749
+#Number of Sanders Tweets: 161889
-#Number of Rubio Tweets: 117329
 #Number of Jeb!
-Tweets: 112267
+Tweets: 113613
-#Number of Carson Tweets: 42848
+#Number of Carson Tweets: 43710
-#Number of Kasich Tweets: 38886
+#Number of Kasich Tweets: 39790
 #Total Number of Tweets:
+#Number of Rubio Tweets:
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---